EnderDragonEP/Transparent-Discord-Theme/README.md

 # Transparent Discord Theme 🎮🪟

-#### Default Discord theme but transparent.
+#### Default Discord theme but transparent

-* Make sure you are using the dark theme in User Settings -> Appearance.
+* Make sure you are using the Dark appearance in Discord User Settings -> Appearance.

 * The `--custom-theme-mix-amount-base` value can letting you tweak the transparency of the theme.